How to Handle Uncomfortable Conversations this Holiday

 It’s the most wonderful time of the year, or so they say… The holidays are here, and many of us are heading home to be with family and friends.
 It’s an exciting and heartwarming time, but it can also be a stressful time for many students.
 Between your parents grilling you on what you want to do after graduation, your cousins spewing their political views, and your grandparents commenting on your weight, the holidays aren’t always as merry and joyous as we like to believe.

-After months of answering to no one but yourself, it can be tough being home for the holidays and having to over-extend yourself to relatives you haven’t seen in months.
-Experts told Popular Science that many or most people feel some degree of stress being around family during the holidays.
-We know we should be happy and grateful to be around our loved ones during this wonderful season, and yet we can’t help but feel irritated or annoyed.
+After months of answering only to yourself, it can be tough being home for the holidays and having to over-extend yourself to relatives you haven’t seen in months.
+Experts told Popular Science that many or most people get stressed being around family during the holidays.
+We know we should be happy and grateful to be with our loved ones during this wonderful season, and yet we can’t help but feel irritated or annoyed.

 So what do you do when it’s time to sit down for the holiday dinner and the conversation topics are getting uncomfortable, heated, or awkward?
-What do you say when the attention is on you to share what you plan on doing upon graduation when you honestly have no idea?
 How do you deal with a relative who is being controversial or a sibling that’s getting on your nerves?
 I mean, it’s not like you can just excuse yourself in front of the whole family without causing a scene, right?!

-Luckily, we provided some helpful tips and tricks to get your through this holiday season.
+Luckily, we provided some helpful tips and tricks to get you through this holiday season.
 Here’s how to deal with that family member broaching uncomfortable territory:

 The Annoying Sibling

-Pamela Regan, a psychology professor at California State University told Popular Science that some family members can snap back into their old behavioral paradigms when they are around family.
-In other words, your annoying brother or tattle-tale sister might be behaving childishly because of the dynamic you had with them in your childhood.
+Pamela Regan, a psychology professor at California State University told Popular Science that some family members can snap back into their old behavioural paradigms when they are around family.
+Your brother or sister is behaving childishly because of the dynamic you had with them in your childhood.
 Family gatherings can cause them (and you!) to fall back into their old behavioural patterns.

 The Overly Curious Parent